2000rosser/VaultMon/README.md

 In summary, the VaultMon Operator offers a solution for managing Vault CRDs in Kubernetes.
 Its features include logging, tracking, health monitoring, and data querying capabilities, offering a comprehensive toolset to enhance the efficiency and effectiveness of your Vault monitoring processes.

-## Pre System State
-It is important to understand what I have implemented myself as part of this project and what the OperatorSDK has built.
-The Operator SDK supplied the initial project skeleton and some basic starting code.
-This code included an initialization file (main.go) and a basic controller file (vaultmon_controller.go).
-These files served as a starting point for the operator's development.
-The Operator SDK also helped keep the project well-organized by following Go project layout standards, enhancing the project's readability and maintainability.

-An important part of the Operator SDK is the scaffolding it provided for the Custom Resource Definitions (CRDs) and the controllers.
-CRDs allow the extension of the Kubernetes API, and the Operator SDK assisted in generating the basic code for the CRDs, found in vaultmon_types.go files (converting Go to yaml).
-The SDK also provided the scaffolding to create new controllers, which manage the reconciliation loop for the CRDs.
-This scaffolding served as a basis for the creation of the vaultmon_controller.go.

-The SDK also came with libraries that enable interaction with the Kubernetes API.
-These libraries facilitate easier creation, updating, deletion, and fetching of Kubernetes resources programmatically.
-Additionally, the SDK included tools to build and push the operator image, generate a deployment manifest, and deploy the operator to a Kubernetes cluster.

-While the Operator SDK laid a significant foundation, the core functionalities and logic of the operator were implemented independently.
-This includes the creation of a metrics.go file and the formulation of logic to manage Vault deployments.
-The core implementation of this project was completed in the vaultmon_types.go, vaultmon_controller.go, main.go and metrics.go files.
-Other files may also have been slightly modified/configured to work for this specific case.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.